eclipse-iceoryx/iceoryx2/doc/design-documents/drafts/async_api/async_api.md

 Due to this, further document assumes direct usage of high level `Event` messaging pattern to facilitate the feature.

-> DISCLAIMER: IT may be that iceoryx2 authors will have better idea than that.
+> DISCLAIMER: It may be that iceoryx2 authors will have better idea than that.
 > The only issue I do see now is probably impact on zero-trust deployment during
 > configuration where ie. async PubSub Producer shall also have rights to be
 > Event Notifier on some connected topic.